-The happiest countries in the world 2020 have been ranked in the latest World Happiness Report.
-For the third year running, Finland holds on to top spot
+The happiest countries in the world 2020 have been ranked and for the third year running, Finland is the happiest country in the world

 Happiness is a nebulous thing; hard to grasp and harder to hold onto.
 Scientists, economists and philosophers have defined it through the ages as a combination of different things, among them health, wealth, companionship and security.